About Tacoma City Ballet

 Mission

-• TO NURTURE AND DEVELOP THE INTELLECTUAL MIND AND PHYSICAL BEING OF YOUNG DANCE ARTISTS
+- TO NURTURE AND DEVELOP THE INTELLECTUAL MIND AND PHYSICAL BEING OF ASPIRING DANCE ARTISTS

-• TO ENSURE THE STUDY OF CLASSICAL BALLET IS FINANCIALLY ACCESSIBLE
+- TO ENSURE THE STUDY OF CLASSICAL BALLET IS FINANCIALLY ACCESSIBLE FOR ALL

-• TO CREATE ARTISTICALLY EXCELLENT AND ACCESSIBLE PROFESSIONAL BALLET PRODUCTIONS
+- TO CREATE ARTISTICALLY EXCELLENT AND ACCESSIBLE PROFESSIONAL BALLET PRODUCTIONS FOR ALL

 History Synopsis